Leaders in Catholic Higher Education

 Learning Artifacts are not a "test," but rather an authentic opportunity to allow the learner to solidify learning in a competency category.

-Details about lessons, pricing, and other aspect of the Leaders in Catholic Higher Education program will be forthcoming in summer 2018.
+Details about lessons, pricing, and other aspect of the Leaders in Catholic Higher Education program will be forthcoming in fall 2018.